Nursing (BSN)

 Bachelor of Science

-The prelicensure Bachelor of Science in Nursing (BSN) at the University of West Alabama prepares students to excel in any healthcare environment.
-In courses designed and taught by expert faculty, you’ll learn to provide advanced care to patients with diverse needs about in-demand topics like mental health, maternal-child nursing, critical care and more.
-Graduates of the BSN program may be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and enter the healthcare field.
-The Board of Nursing determines eligibility to test.
+The pre-licensure Bachelor of Science in Nursing (BSN) program at the University of West Alabama prepares students to excel in diverse healthcare settings.
+Expert faculty design and teach courses that cover essential and in-demand topics such as mental health, maternal-child nursing, critical care, and more.
+Graduates of the program may be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN), with eligibility determined by the state Board of Nursing.

 Transfer Student Admission Criteria